-"Shoyu Yukata" and "Green Space" - part of a group exhibition "The Dust of The World, Washed by The Droplets of Dew" in Hiketa, Higashikagawa, Japan 2018
+"The Dust of The World, Washed by The Droplets of Dew" group exhibit in Hiketa, Higashikagawa, Japan 2018

 This Shoyu Yukata is made out of used shoyu filtration cloths by master tailors from the town of Hiketa, Japan : Mieko Kusaka, Toyoko Veta and Emiko Kimura.